General Data Protection Regulations Policy

 - Data should not be shared informally.
 When access to confidential information is required, employees can request it from their line managers.

-- Skratch AV Limited will provide training to all employees to help them understand their responsibilities when handling data.
+- Skratch Enterprises Limited will provide training to all employees to help them understand their responsibilities when handling data.

 - Employees should keep all data secure, by taking sensible precautions and following the guidelines below.